 If you are actively saving for your retirement, then good job!
 You’re actually further along than a good proportion of your compatriots.
 (According to a report released by the Federal Reserve, one in five people in the U.S. nearing retirement age has saved nothing at all.)
 But before you break your arm patting yourself on the back, how do you know if your retirement savings are on track?
-It’s important that you start asking that question right now, because it will be much harder to course correct as you near retirement than if you start making changes as soon as possible.
+It’s important to ask that question now because it will be much harder to course correct as you near retirement than if you start making changes as soon as possible.
 The best way to figure out if you are saving enough for retirement is to perform a yearly Retirement Progress Checkup.

 What is a Retirement Progress Checkup?

 A retirement progress checkup is an evaluation that uses your current retirement savings habits to project what your retirement savings will look like as you near retirement.
-The result of the checkup can let you know how likely it is that you will be able to achieve the retirement you want.
+The result of the retirement checkup can let you know how likely it is that you will be able to achieve the retirement you want.
 If you are falling behind, you’ll have the incentive you need to start saving more or to revise your retirement expectations.

 How to Perform a Retirement Progress Checkup

-You’ll need to schedule a couple of hours once a year.
-First, figure out the total amount of your retirement savings.
-This should include your 401(k), IRAs, Roth IRAs, and other investments you‘ll use to fund your retirement.
-Then figure out what portion of your total investments are in stocks, stock mutual funds and stock ETFs, and what portion are in bonds, bond mutual funds, and bond ETFs.
+Step Three: Determine what portion of your total investments are in stocks, stock mutual funds and stock ETFs, and what portion are in bonds, bond mutual funds, and bond ETFs.
 All cash savings can be included in your bond percentage.

 If the calculator gives you an 80% chance of success or higher on meeting your retirement goals then you are in good shape as long as you continue your good savings habits.
-If your calculator gives you some bad new, don’t panic!
+If your calculator gives you some bad news, don’t panic!
 You still have time.
 The smartest thing you can do to help put your retirement back on track is to increase the amount you put into your retirement accounts each month.
-You may also want to consider putting your retirement off by a year or two or even embracing semi-retirement and working part time for a few years to lower the burn rate of your savings.
+You may also want to consider putting your retirement off by a year or two or even embracing semi-retirement and working part-time for a few years to lower the burn rate of your savings.

 Need help saving for retirement?
 Recruit your friends and family to hold you accountable by starting a Money Club.
 For even more great retirement savings tips, read our full archive of educational articles about how to finance your perfect retirement.